 The following are some simple tips that will help you design your online course so that it is more effective no matter the subject.

 - Provide pre-tests or warm-up activities to assess prior knowledge and stimulate interest.
-You can use the Canvas quiz tool or LTI tools such as Quizlet.
+You can use the Canvas Quizzes or LTI tools such as Quizlet.

 - Provide questions that you have identified as important to the lesson content and post them in the Module content.